Xorpax/FitArchive/README.md

 - Each scheme has its dark and light theme.
 Those are stored as .json files, making them entirely configurable!
 - The BMI calculator feature uses metric units and presents users with an index of weight classes based on the BMI score.

+# Windows

+To run FitArchive on your Windows machine, all you need is to download a release of FitArchive and extract the files.
+No external programs are required to run FitArchive on windows.

+# Linux

+In order to get FitArchive to function on Linux distros, you may want to use wine on any FitArchive Windows release.
+It will function as expected, but window icons will not display the correct images.

+Another option is to create a Python virtual environment for FitArchive and install the requirements.

 # Landing Page
 ![image](./preview/landing_page.png "Landing Page")
 # Exercises Panel